China's communists bash US democracy before Biden summit

 Party officials questioned how a polarized country that botched its response to COVID-19 could lecture others, and said that efforts to force others to copy the Western democratic model are “doomed to fail.”

+The harsh rhetoric reflects a growing clash of values that has been thrust into the spotlight as China rises as a global power.
+The question is whether the United States and other leading democracies can peacefully co-exist with a powerful authoritarian state whose actions are at odds with the Western model that emerged victorious at the end of the Cold War.

-Tian Peiyan, the deputy director of the party’s Policy Research Office, said the pandemic exposed defects in the American system.
+The pandemic exposed defects in the American system, said Tian Peiyan, the deputy director of the Communist Party’s Policy Research Office.
 He blamed the high COVID-19 death toll in the U.S. on political disputes and a divided government from the highest to the lowest levels.

 “Such democracy brings not happiness but disaster to voters,” he said at a news conference to release a government report on what the Communist Party calls its form of democracy, which is firmly under party control.

 The Communist Party has ruled China single-handedly since 1949.
-It says that various views are reflected through consultative bodies and residence committees, but silences most public criticism with censorship and sometimes arrest.
+It says that various views are reflected through consultative bodies and elected village and residents committees, but silences most public criticism with censorship and sometimes arrest.

 The party argues that strong central leadership is needed to maintain stability in a sprawling country that has been riven by division and war over the centuries.